abpanic/Mastering-JavaScript/11_Lesson_Destructuring_and_spreading/11_day_destructuring_and_spreading.md

 }
 console.log(getPersonInfo(person))
 /*
-Abhilash Panicker lives in Finland.
+Abhilash Panicker lives in India.
 He is  250 years old.
 He is an Instructor and Developer.
 He teaches HTML, CSS, JavaScript, React, Redux, Node, MongoDB, Python and D3.js.
 He speaks Amharic, English and a little bit of Suomi(Finnish)
 */
 ```